 SPIN

-SPIN is an independent support and research platform for artistic practice, currently carried by Hans Bryssinck, Kate McIntosh, Sarah Parolin, Diederik Peeters, Anna Rispoli and Marnie Slater.
+SPIN is an independent support and research platform for arts practices, currently carried by Hans Bryssinck, Kate McIntosh, Diederik Peeters, Anna Rispoli and Marnie Slater.
 SPIN is a Brussels organisation, with collaborators also currently active in Berlin and Mexico City.

 Read more